thomasdevasia/meal-calorie-thomas-devasia/README.md

-## Meal Calorie App (Full Stack)
+## Meal Calorie App

-This repository contains the full‑stack meal calorie application (frontend + backend) built for the Xcelpros take‑home test.
+This repository contains the meal calorie application (frontend + backend) built for the Xcelpros take‑home test.

 The app allows users to: